Learning New Concepts, Remembering the Old: Continual Learning for Multimodal Concept Bottleneck Models: Task Definition: Concept-Incremental and Class-Incremental Continual Learning (CICIL)

-\textbf{(i) Stability:} The model must retain its ability to accurately predict concepts and classes learned in previous tasks ${1, \ldots, t-1}$, ensuring that accumulated knowledge is preserved and reducing the risk of catastrophic forgetting.
+\textbf{(i) Stability (Knowledge Retention):} The model must robustly preserve its ability to accurately predict concepts and classes learned in all preceding tasks, from $1$ to $t-1$.
+This property is paramount for ensuring that accumulated knowledge is fully retained and for mitigating the detrimental effects of catastrophic forgetting.

-\textbf{(ii) Plasticity:} The model must adapt to new concepts and classes introduced in the current task $t$.
-This requires the concept extractor $g$ to recognize and represent new concepts while enabling the classifier $f$ to distinguish new classes without interference from prior learning.
+\textbf{(ii) Plasticity (Adaptability to New Information):} The model must exhibit sufficient adaptability to effectively learn and integrate new concepts and classes introduced in the current task $t$.
+This demands that the concept extractor $g$ can recognize and form representations for novel concepts, while the classifier $f$ can accurately distinguish new classes without experiencing negative interference or degradation in performance on previously learned classes.

-The model is constrained to access only the current task's data $\mathcal{D}_t^{\text{train}}$ and the parameters from the previous task $\Theta_{t-1}$, aligning with real-world scenarios where retaining all prior data may be impractical due to privacy or storage limitations.
+A crucial constraint in this framework is that the model is limited to accessing only the current task's training data $\mathcal{D}_t^{\text{train}}$ and the parameters from the immediately preceding task $\Theta_{t-1}$.
+This constraint directly reflects realistic deployment scenarios where access to all historical data is often impractical or prohibited due to significant storage requirements, computational overhead, or strict data privacy regulations.

-The simultaneous increment of concepts and classes results in an increment of the output dimension for $\theta_g$ (this seems to be similar to common incremental continuous learning for classes), as well as an increment of both the input and output dimensions for $\theta_f$.
-This is a daunting task, so much so that we would argue that current deep learning approaches struggle to solve it.
-So we turned to machine learning for inspiration.
+The simultaneous increment of both concepts and classes in our defined task presents unprecedented architectural and learning challenges.
+Specifically, the output dimension of the concept extractor $g$ (corresponding to the growing concept space) and both the input and output dimensions of the classifier $f$ (corresponding to the growing concept space and growing class space, respectively) must dynamically expand.
+This represents a formidable challenge for conventional deep learning approaches, which are typically designed for fixed input/output dimensions and suffer from catastrophic forgetting.
+Recognizing this inherent difficulty, we have turned to a paradigm shift in machine learning for inspiration, exploring approaches beyond traditional gradient-based optimization to fundamentally address these complexities.